SamuelKao/Power-Outage-Research/README.md

 Alternative Hypothesis: The missingness of CUSTOMERS.AFFECTED depend on OUTAGE_DURATION

-Then, we're using  for these proportions.
-This helps measure the difference in distribution between missing and non-missing values across Outage Duration.
+The statistical analysis reveals a significant relationship between 'CUSTOMERS.AFFECTED' missingness and 'OUTAGE_DURATION'.
+The Kolmogorov-Smirnov test statistic, calculated from permutation tests, supports this conclusion, with a p-value below the 5% significance level.

-Below is the graph and the output of permutation test.
-Our p-value is less than our significance level of 5%, so we reject the null hypothesis.
-The significance of this is that it is highly possible that the missingness of Customer Affected depends on outage duration.
+Consequently, we reject the null hypothesis, suggesting that the missingness of customer data is influenced by outage duration.
+This underscores the necessity of accounting for outage duration when handling missing data, implying potential systematic patterns in reporting practices or outage severity.

 <iframe src="assets\permuted_ks_stats_distribution_with_p_value.html" width=800 height=600 frameBorder=0></iframe>